David F. Swensen: Yale University endowment

-Swensen was tapped to serve as the Yale endowment manager at age 31 in 1985.
+Swensen was recruited to serve as the Yale endowment manager at age 31 in 1985.
 This position was offered by Swensen's other dissertation adviser, Yale's provost, William Brainard.
 Swensen's candidacy was suggested by James Tobin, who, despite his former student's young age, believed he could be the right person.
 Swensen was hesitant about taking the job at first, since he did not know much about portfolio management aside from his studies in graduate school.
-Nevertheless, Brainard convinced him to take the position and Swensen started on April 1, 1985, by taking an 80% pay cut.
+Nevertheless, Brainard convinced him to take the position and Swensen started on April 1, 1985, taking an 80% pay cut.
 A year later, in 1986, he was joined by Yale College and School of Management graduate Dean Takahashi, who soon became Swensen's trusted deputy.

-In 1985, when Swensen started managing the endowment, it was worth $1 billion; in 2019 it was worth $29.4 billion.
+Returns were higher in Swenson's early years.
 As of 2005, the fund had managed annualized returns of 16.1%.
-He has been called "Yale's 8 billion dollar man" for his attainment of nearly $8 billion for the college endowment from 1985 to 2005.
 According to former Yale President, economist Richard Levin, Swensen's "contribution" to Yale is greater than the sum of all the donations made in more than two decades.
-"We've just done better," Levin says, because of Swensen's "uncanny ability" to pick the best outside money managers.
-Swensen's former staff members, who later became managers of other endowment funds - including MIT, Stanford and Princeton - also showed impressive results in multiplying fund wealth.
+Levin noted Swensen's "uncanny ability" to pick the best outside money managers.
+Over the years, this contributed the majority of the endowment's "alpha".
+Swensen did extensive due diligence before investing (or not investing) with external managers.
+Swenson was able to hire promising students from the university.
+Several of Swensen's former staff members went on to manage other university endowments, including MIT, Stanford University and the University of Pennsylvania.

+In 2014, Swensen stated "One of the things that I care most deeply about is that notion that anyone who qualifies for admission can afford to go to Yale, and financial aid is a huge part of what the endowment does".

 In September 2014, Swensen began to move the Yale endowment away from investment in companies that have a large greenhouse footprint, expressing Yale's preferences in a letter to the endowment's money managers.
 The letter asked them to consider the effect of their investments on climate change, and to refrain from investing in companies that do not make reasonable efforts to reduce carbon emissions.
 This method was characterized by Swensen as a more subtle and flexible approach, as opposed to outright divestment.

-Swensen made headlines on March 5, 2018 for arguing with the undergraduate editor-in-chief of the Yale Daily News.
-Swensen called the editor-in-chief a "coward" for deleting an inaccurate sentence and removing a footnote in an op-ed that he submitted to the paper; his column, which he required to be published unedited, responded to a student teach-in that criticized companies allegedly in the Yale portfolio.
+In 2018 Swensen stated Yale would not invest in companies that sold assault weapons.